30 March, 2020

 kubectl api-resources -o name

-The command above causes kubectl to reach out to the configured Kubernetes api and lists off all of the api-resources within the given cluster.
+The command above causes kubectl to reach out to the configured Kubernetes API and list off all of the api-resources within the given cluster.
 The result is a newline delimited list of names.
-Simple as that, no yaml, no json, just a flat list of names of goodies that the cluster api has to offer 🙂
+Simple as that, no YAML, no JSON, just a flat list of names of goodies that the cluster API has to offer.

 kubectl get $res -o yaml

-Finally we pipe all of the output from the loop doing it’s thing into tee, a beautiful little command line utility if I do say so myself.
-This appends the output to a file named k8s.dump (If you’re immature like me, you probably giggle every time you read that file name) for analysis later.
+Finally we pipe all of the output from the loop doing its thing into tee, a beautiful little command line utility if I do say so myself.
+This appends the output to a file named k8s.dump for analysis later:

 tee -a k8s.dump

-Below is a short video showing the usage of the script against an instance of my project called Arrrspace.
-It’s a work in progress vulnerable target app, meant to simulate a modern micro-services backed web application which is deployed on a Kubernetes cluster.
-PR’s are welcome, just beware that it’s in a rough state because, you know life and stuff.
-Alright, enough touting my own projects here’s the video.
+Below is a short video showing the usage of the script against an instance of Arrrspace, a work-in-progress vulnerable target app meant to simulate a modern microservices-backed web application deployed on a Kubernetes cluster.

 In the video you can see the script going at it, spouting out a lot of information!
-That’s because Arrrspace is terribly insecure, so I basically had the keys to the kingdom from the get go.
-Once the script is done, you can see where I use the command – grep “token” -c k8s.dump – to search for any plain text secrets that might not be properly managed and ‘hidden’ away within the descriptions of the API resources.
+That's because Arrrspace is terribly insecure, so I basically had the keys to the kingdom from the get go.
+Once the script is done, you can see where I use grep "token" -c k8s.dump to search for any plain text secrets that might not be properly managed within the descriptions of the API resources.
 This is a perfect example of something that both penetration testers and administrators alike can do to find security risks within their cluster.
-Of course there are great tools out there for auditing one’s cluster as well, some of which will do the leg work of identifying some flaws for you.
-However, at the end of the day being knowledgeable of the built-in and available commands on a system is a useful tool in any security professionals toolbelt, since these automation tools may not be available in a given situation and living off the land is the only way to go.
-Also, there’s no replacement for good old security professionals giving it a look over too, since relying on automated tools often cause false positive and false negative results and need to be hand validated anyway.
+Of course there are great tools out there for auditing one's cluster as well, some of which will do the leg work of identifying some flaws for you.
+However, at the end of the day being knowledgeable of the built-in and available commands on a system is a useful tool in any security professional's toolbelt, since these automation tools may not be available in a given situation and living off the land is the only way to go.
+Also, there's no replacement for good old security professionals giving it a look over too, since relying on automated tools often causes false positive and false negative results and needs to be hand validated anyway.

 Related Resources